Prozac For Kids: Uses, Safety, Side Effects And Precautions

 • OCD: Initially 10mg per day

-The dose may be adjusted by your child’s psychiatrist depending on your child’s body weight.
+Your child’s psychiatrist may adjust the dose depending on your child’s age, body weight, and the severity of the condition being treated.
 Sustained maintenance therapy may be required where the dose may be gradually adjusted by your child’s doctor based on his/her response to the therapy.

 Prozac Side Effects In Children